onyx-and-iris/voicemeeter-compact/INSTALLATION.md

 ## Python Installation

 If you don't have Python already you can fetch it easily from the Windows Store.
 Simply type `store` into the windows search bar.
-To run this GUI you'll need the latest version, Python 3.11.0b3.
+To run this GUI you'll need the latest version, Python 3.11 (Beta).

 If you install Python straight from `python.org` instead remember to click 'Add Python environmental variables', this is important.